 Why You Should Always Buy The Best Carpet Pad

-Most retail floor covering sales people work on commission.
-They more product they sell, the more money they will earn.
-Chances are, if they are close to making a sale, they are not going to lose that sale over the price of the carpet pad.
+Most retail floor covering salespeople work on commission.
+The more product they sell, the more money they will earn.
+Chances are if they are close to making a sale, they are not going to lose that sale over the price of the carpet pad.

-Store sales people already know the retail price of carpet pad is loaded with profit margin.
+Store salespeople already know the retail price of carpet pads is loaded with profit margin.
 They can afford to give customers a better deal.
 They just won't voluntarily offer it.
 As a customer, you have to be willing to take it.
 Once you know the good, better and best products, as well as the pricing of each, you need to ask for the best pad, at a much lower price.
 Be willing to walk away from the deal.
-In may cases, if you do this, the store will give you the upgraded pad, at no additional charge (just to close the deal).
+In many cases, if you do this, the store will give you the upgraded pad, at no additional charge (just to close the deal).

 If you accept the pad prices at whatever the retail prices are, that's exactly what they will charge you.
-Carpet pad is a negotiated item, and you need to take advantage of that.
-There is no need to settle for a less quality pad, when you can get the stores best pad at a much lower price.
+A carpet pad is a negotiated item, and you need to take advantage of that.
+There is no need to settle for a less quality pad when you can get the store's best pad at a much lower price.
 This is a trick that most people don't know, and that stores certainly won't tell you about.

 Also, keep in mind, the more carpet and floor covering you are buying, the more strength you have in negotiating.
-If you are re-modeling your entire home, and have a big ticket project going on, that store sales person is not going to lose that order over a carpet pad upgrade.
+If you are remodeling your entire home, and have a big ticket project going on, that store salesperson is not going to lose that order over a carpet pad upgrade.
 No way.
 It's your money.
 Be a tough negotiator.
-Demand the upgrade pad.
+Demand the upgraded pad.
 Be willing to walk away if you don't get what you want.
 Understand the retail carpet pad price is an inflated price.
 Stores can easily give you a better deal.

 Main Types of Carpet Pad